xkollar/xkollar.github.io/data/posts/2025-12-25-interview.markdown

 </math>

 Which allows us to use "The Exponentiation Trick"™ and drive the complexity to logarithmic.
-And if we need only last 5 numbers, we can run it all in numbers factored `mod (10^5)`.
-Would you like me to elaborate on that?
 </div>

 <div class="speaker a">
-No. But I would like to see an implementation that avoids some duplicated calculations that matrix-based implementation has, and make it parametric with number of digits, please.
+I would like to see an implementation that avoids some duplicated calculations that matrix-based implementation has, and make it parametric with number of digits, please.
 </div>